Shreyay21/Strategic-Bank-Loan-Analysis-Using-Power-BI/README.md

 #  Strategic Bank Loan Analysis using  Power BI Project

-Welcome to the Strategic Bank Loan Analysis using  Power BI Project repository!
-This project aims to provide insightful analysis and visualization of bank loan data using Power BI.
+Welcome to this project repository!
+This aims to provide insightful analysis and visualization of bank loan data using Power BI.

-## Overview
+# Overview

-This Power BI project analyzes various aspects of bank loans to provide valuable insights for decision-making.
-It comprises three main dashboards: Summary, Overview, and Details.
+Developed an interactive Power BI dashboard to analyze and visualize key aspects of bank loan data, providing actionable insights for data-driven decision-making.
+The project features three main dashboards: Summary, Overview, and Details.

-### Dashboard 1: Summary
+Dashboard 1: Summary

-#### Key Performance Indicators (KPIs) Requirements:
+** Key Performance Indicators (KPIs):

-1. **Total Loan Applications:** Calculate the total number of loan applications received during a specified period, including Month-to-Date (MTD) and Month-over-Month (MoM) changes.
-2. **Total Funded Amount:** Understand the total amount of funds disbursed as loans, monitor MTD Total Funded Amount, and analyze MoM changes.
-3. **Total Amount Received:** Track the total amount received from borrowers to assess cash flow and loan repayment, including MTD Total Amount Received and MoM changes.
-4. **Average Interest Rate:** Calculate the average interest rate across all loans, MTD, and monitor MoM variations.
-5. **Average Debt-to-Income Ratio (DTI):** Evaluate the average DTI for borrowers, compute the average DTI for all loans, MTD, and track MoM fluctuations.
+Designed metrics to evaluate loan applications, funded amounts, and repayments.
+Implemented Month-to-Date (MTD) and Month-over-Month (MoM) tracking for total loan applications, funded amounts, and repayments.
+Calculated the average interest rates and debt-to-income ratios to provide a comprehensive view of loan portfolio performance.

-#### Summary Visualization:
+** Summary Visualization:

-**Loan Status Grid View:** Gain a comprehensive overview of lending operations and monitor loan performance categorized by 'Loan Status'.
-This grid view provides insights into metrics such as Total Loan Applications, Total Funded Amount, Total Amount Received, MTD Funded Amount, MTD Amount Received, Average Interest Rate, and Average DTI.
+Developed a Loan Status Grid View to present an overview of lending operations, displaying key metrics like total applications, funded amounts, repayments, average interest rates, and debt-to-income ratios for better loan management.

-### Dashboard 2: Overview
+Dashboard 2: Overview

+** Monthly Trends Analysis:
-1. **Monthly Trends by Issue Date (Line Chart):** Identify seasonality and long-term trends in lending activities.
+Utilized line charts to identify seasonal patterns and trends in lending activities.
-2. **Regional Analysis by State (Filled Map):** Identify regions with significant lending activity and assess regional disparities.
-3. **Loan Term Analysis (Donut Chart):** Understand the distribution of loans across various term lengths.
-4. **Employee Length Analysis (Bar Chart):** Assess how lending metrics are distributed among borrowers with different employment lengths.
-5. **Loan Purpose Breakdown (Bar Chart):** Provide a visual breakdown of loan metrics based on stated purposes of loans.
-6. **Home Ownership Analysis (Tree Map):** View how home ownership impacts loan applications and disbursements hierarchically.
+Regional and Demographic Insights: Created filled maps to highlight regional disparities in loan distribution, along with bar charts and treemaps to analyze loan purposes, borrower employment length, and home ownership's impact on loan metrics.
+** Loan Characteristics Analysis:
+Designed donut and bar charts to visualize the distribution of loans by term lengths and purposes, aiding in understanding the diverse lending patterns and customer profiles.

-### Dashboard 3: Details
+Dashboard 3: Details

-#### Objective:
+** Objective:

-The Details Dashboard provides a comprehensive view of key loan-related metrics and data points, facilitating efficient access to critical information about loan portfolios, borrower profiles, and loan performance.
+Developed a comprehensive dashboard to provide detailed insights into key loan metrics, borrower profiles, and loan performance, supporting efficient portfolio management and data-driven strategy formulation.

-#### Dataset Used:

-The bank loan analysis dataset comprises essential fields such as Loan ID, Address State, Purpose, Grade, Sub Grade, Annual Income, Loan Status, Last Payment Date, Verification Status, Debt-to-Income Ratio, and Interest Rates.
-These fields provide insights into borrower demographics, employment stability, loan characteristics, risk assessment, and payment behavior.

-#### Conclusion:

-The Details Dashboard streamlines access to critical loan data, facilitating informed decision-making, enhancing operational efficiency, optimizing lending strategies, mitigating risks, and maximizing overall performance.
+** Data Utilization:
+Leveraged a diverse dataset encompassing loan IDs, state, purpose, grade, income, status, payment history, verification status, debt-to-income ratios, and interest rates to analyze borrower demographics, employment stability, loan characteristics, risk factors, and payment behaviors.

+Outcome:
+Enhanced operational efficiency by providing real-time data insights, enabling the optimization of lending strategies, risk management, and performance maximization.

 ### Adding Images